LiUSemWeb/LLMs4OntologyDev-ESWC2024/Prompts/README.md

 This method entails a one-time interaction with the LLM, requiring no iteration or feedback loop, utilizing a prompt composed of the four components outlined in the previous section: the **header**, **helper**, **story**, and **footer**.
 Together, the sections of the prompt provide all the information needed for the ontology construction in a single interaction.

 ## [Sub-task Decomposed Prompting - Waterfall](#Waterfall)
-The LLM prompting method involves five stages.
+The LLM prompting method involves **five stages**.
 Initially, the LLM translates core requirements into short descriptions.
 In the second stage, it extracts classes.
 In the third stage, it constructs a taxonomy.
 The fourth stage defines connections between established classes, and the fifth stage creates data properties.
 Each step includes instructions on how to establish restrictions.
 Each stage has four components: the **header**, **helper**, **story**, and **footer**.
 Each is designed based on the stage.

 ## Zero-Shot